ntabin/eli15/README.md

 If you\'ve copied code from one place to another, then the code you\'ve copied should be refactored to a common function to avoid duplication.

 In this manner, if you have to update/change the code logic, it will only be in one and only place.

+## Composition Over Inheritance
+First lets define Inheritance.
+Inheritance is a technique in Object Oriented Programming to implement an **is-a** relationship.

+For example, when a `PayingCustomer` class inherits from `Customer` class, all properties of `Customer` class can be accessed by `PayingCustomerClass`.
+To further understand the **is-a** relationship, you can do this:

+`Customer payingCustomer = new PayingCustomer();`